17twenty/TicTacToe/readme.md

 Patches welcome, it'd be nice to work on something else - Vala is a joy!

+I've not added a waf/makefile script etc as I've seen a lot of ways to do it and, as it was fairly simple, I figured a better understanding could be gained from just leaving the code as is with instructions.

 To build:

 <code>
 valac --pkg gtk+-3.0 -o TicTacToe TicTacToeBox.vala TicTacToeBoard.vala TicTacToeWindow.vala
 </code>

+If there is an agreed build method or standard, point me in the right direction or patch it in for me.